KrauseFx/krausefx.com/_posts/2018-02-15-trusting-sdks.md

   <img src="/assets/posts/trusting-sdks/image_7.png" width="600">
 </p>

-Localytics resolved the issue after disclosing it, so both the docs page, and the actual download are now HTTPs encrypted.
+Localytics resolved the issue after disclosing it, so both the docs page, and the actual download are now HTTPS encrypted.

 ### [AskingPoint](https://www.askingpoint.com/documentation-ios-sdk/)

-Looking at the next SDK, we have a HTTPs encrypted docs page, looking at the screenshot, this looks secure:
+Looking at the next SDK, we have a HTTPS encrypted docs page, looking at the screenshot, this looks secure:

 ![](/assets/posts/trusting-sdks/image_8.png)

-Turns out, the HTTPs based website links to an unencrypted HTTP file, and web browsers don’t warn users in those cases ([some browsers already show a warning if JS/CSS files are downloaded via HTTP](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/what-is-mixed-content)).
+Turns out, the HTTPS based website links to an unencrypted HTTP file, and web browsers don’t warn users in those cases ([some browsers already show a warning if JS/CSS files are downloaded via HTTP](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/what-is-mixed-content)).
 It’s almost impossible for the user to detect that something is going on here, except if they were to actually manually compare the hashes provided.
-As part of this project, I filed a security report for both Google Chrome ([794830](https://bugs.chromium.org/p/chromium/issues/detail?id=794830)) and Safari ([rdar://36039748](https://openradar.appspot.com/radar?id=5000976083714048)) to warn the user of unencrypted file downloads on HTTPs sites.
+As part of this project, I filed a security report for both Google Chrome ([794830](https://bugs.chromium.org/p/chromium/issues/detail?id=794830)) and Safari ([rdar://36039748](https://openradar.appspot.com/radar?id=5000976083714048)) to warn the user of unencrypted file downloads on HTTPS sites.

 ### [AWS SDK](https://aws.amazon.com/mobile/sdk/)

 ![](/assets/posts/trusting-sdks/image_9.png)

-At the time I was conducting this research, the AWS iOS SDK download page was HTTPs encrypted, however linked to a non-encrypted zip download, similarly to the SDKs mentioned before.
+At the time I was conducting this research, the AWS iOS SDK download page was HTTPS encrypted, however linked to a non-encrypted zip download, similarly to the SDKs mentioned before.
 The issue has been resolved after disclosing it to Amazon.

 ## Putting it all together